Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-upgrading.md

 4. The application is restarted to ensure proper connexions.
 This shouldn't cause any additional downtime.

-Since we have to completely stop the node to upgrade it, a downtime is inevitable.
-We usually roughly estimate to a few seconds (2-10 seconds), depending on the platform load.
+Since we have to completely stop the instance, **a downtime is inevitable**.

+We usually roughly estimate the downtime caused by the operation to a few seconds (2 to 10 seconds), depending on the platform load.

 #### For Business Plans